juliaguida/oystercard/pills/javascript&JasminePill.md

 describe('',);
 ```
 #### Step 5
 Now we need to declare the body of our method.
-In Ruby, we would type 'do' and 'end' - but in javascript we use the dreaded 'function' keyword.
+In Ruby, we would type `do` and `end` - but in Javascript we use the dreaded 'function' keyword.

-We are going to step outside of our describe method right now, and focus on 'function' as its own entity.
+We are going to step outside of our describe method right now, and focus on `function` as its own entity.
 The reason we will do this will become apparent in a short while.

-##### Step 5a
+##### Step 5.1
 ```javascript
 function
 ```

-##### Step 5b
+##### Step 5.2
 ```javascript
 function()
 ```

-##### Step 5c
+##### Step 5.3
 ```javascript
 function(){}
 ```

-##### Step 5d
+##### Step 5.4
 The space is just a good practice/convention:
 ```javascript
 function() {}
 ```

 Painful isn't it?
-I realise that this is laborious and a bit prescriptive - but this is honestly the best way to build a habit that will make your Javascript life so much more more comfortable.
+I realise that this is laborious and a bit prescriptive - but this is honestly the best way to build a habit that will make your Javascript life so much more comfortable.

 Now to integrate our function syntax into our describe method.